-We can organise overnight treks on Mt Mayon.
+Depending on the volcanic activity, we can sometimes arrange treks of the lower slopes of Mt Mayon.
 If this is of interest, please enquire.

 Other volcanoes you can climb in the region include Mt Bulusan, which is a few miles south of Legaspi in a beautiful area with much wildlife.